 6. Stop Comparing Yourself — Especially Online

-- You don’t know what’s in their bank account.
-While a friend might seem to enjoy plenty of success, it could be courtesy of credit cards and debts.
+- You’re Not Seeing the Full Picture.
+You don’t know what’s in their bank account.
+Although a friend might seem to enjoy plenty of success, it could be courtesy of credit card debt or at the expense of a savings account for emergencies.

-- You don’t see the hard work and sacrifice that goes along with financial success.
+- You’re Not Seeing the Effort.
+Social media doesn’t always highlight the hard work and sacrifice that goes along with perceived financial success.

-- Your friends’ journeys are not yours – your experiences are unique.
+- Your Financial Life is Personal and Private.
+Your friends’ journeys are not yours — your experiences are unique.
+Remember that you have personal financial goals based on your individual lifestyle, family, and past experiences.

-- Many people post the best version of their lives on social media, so perception can be skewed.
+- Social Media Is a Highlight Reel.
+Most people post the best version of their lives on social media, so perception can be skewed.
+Consider the pictures of trips, cars, homes, and other big purchases part of a highlight reel without any of the financial issues most people experience.

-- Keep some factors in your life private, so you don’t feel the need to promote a perceived sense of wealth to your friends.
-While it’s okay to share pics from your latest vacation, boasting online is unhealthy and can leave you spending more to maintain the facade.
+- Financial Privacy is Healthy.
+Resolve to keep some factors in your life private, so you don’t feel the need to promote a perceived sense of wealth to your friends.
+Although it’s okay to share pics from your latest vacation, boasting online is unhealthy and can leave you spending more to maintain the facade.

-- The only person you can change is yourself.
-Instead of gauging your success by that of others, create a measuring stick by which you can feel more in control over your money, such as a healthy savings account and an accurate monthly budget.
-These can be more effective indicators of your wealth and success – not someone’s Facebook photo album.
+- The Only Person You Can Change Is Yourself.
+Instead of gauging your success by that of others, create a measuring stick to control and track your own financial health, such as a savings account and an accurate monthly budget.

 7. Consider the Worst

-It might seem counter-intuitive that one of the best coping techniques for financial anxiety is to consider the worst.
-After all, “the worst” is probably a trigger for much of your money stress.
-Whatever it is to you, take a few minutes to actually ponder what would happen if it came to fruition.
+It might seem counterintuitive that one of the best coping techniques for financial anxiety is to consider the worst.
+After all, fearing “the worst” is probably a trigger for much of your money stress.
+Whatever it is to you, take a few minutes to actually ponder what would happen if your worst financial nightmare came true.

-After you realize and acknowledge your fears, put a contingency plan in place and you can diminish the power they hold over you.
+After you realize and acknowledge your fears, put a contingency plan in place to diminish the power they hold over you.
 The truth is that bad things sometimes happen, but by predicting them and knowing how you’d react, you can find yourself firmly in control of almost any situation.

 8. Educate Yourself